-You can see the 2017-18 Graduate Project presentations here.
+You can see past Graduate Projects presentations here.

 Eighth graders present a thesis statement based upon a self-chosen research topic, making it an authentic, meaningful project.

 Presentations are 20 - 30 minutes in length and must be presented in at least three different genres.

 For this project you will research a person, event, topic or issue that is of interest to you, about which you would like to learn more and which will sustain your interest for 2 months of study.

 You will choose a topic and research, collect information and record it, synthesize the information, formulate a thesis statement, and present the information in three different genres.
 You will complete a citation page and endnotes page at the end of your project.
 You will present your information to the class in a minimum of a 20-minute presentation where you will discuss your project and present your genres as well as run a question and answer session.

 You must use at least 5 different sources of information for your research.
 Sources can be: books, websites, magazine articles, newspaper articles, encyclopedias, TV shows, movies or personal interviews.

 For each source, you must have one page of notes. (college lined paper, handwritten or 2/3 page typed) If you have several small sources, you can have fewer notes per source, but notes must total five complete pages.